palewire/django-calaccess-raw-data/docs/howtouseit.rst

     $ python manage.py syncdb

-A final setting, ``CALACCESS_DOWNLOAD_DIR``, tels our application where to store the large files it's going to download.
+A final setting, ``CALACCESS_DOWNLOAD_DIR``, tells our application where to store the large files it's going to download.
 You can put it anywhere you want.

 .. code-block:: python